4forces/CI-MS3-project3/README.md

 and the "Confirm" button to highlight to the user that deletion is a serious action since it is irreversible.

 ### Features Left to Implement

 1. **User Login** - For improved management (editing and deletion) of user submitted items
-2. **Submit item page: Picture upload** - It is usually common for visitors to expect to see pictures as part of their consideration before obtaining the item
+2. **Submit item page: Picture upload** - It is usually common for visitors to expect to see pictures as part of their consideration before acquiring the item
 3. **Submit item page: Multi options selection for age range** - For example, some items can be used by both toddlers and pres-choolers
 3. **Submit items: Auto deletion of submitted post** - This will be will be a good-to-have for items management
 4. **Browse page: Item tagging** - Cross-item referencing will help visitors in their search for items